zog/uniblur/README.md

 Small Proof of concept.

-The point here was to upload an image, and the anonymize it online by blurring one's face.
+The point here was to upload an image, and the anonymize it online by blurring people's faces.